0-Eclipse-0/ShootingRod/README.md

-#ShootingRod
+# ShootingRod
 turn a normal Fishing Rod into a Shooting Rod!

-##Warning :This plugin is designed for PHP7, please give permissions shootingrod.use and optional : shootingrod.cooldown
+## Warning :This plugin is designed for PHP7, please give permissions shootingrod.use and optional : shootingrod.cooldown

-##Features :
+## Features :
 - Cooldown option.
 - Fully customizable(speed & damage).
 - Warnings for any wrong option given on config.
 - Permissions

-##Config :
+## Config :
 ```
 ---
-#enables cooldown for shooting, true or false.
+# Enables cooldown for shooting, true or false.
 cooldown: true
-#time for cooldown by seconds
+# Time for cooldown by seconds
 cooldown-time: 10

-#shot entity type, available types: Arrow, Snowball, Egg
+# Shot entity type, available types: Arrow, Snowball, Egg
 type: Egg

-#damage given for getting hitted by the egg/snowball/arrow, set 0 to disable
+# Damage given for getting hitted by the egg/snowball/arrow, set 0 to disable
 damage: 7

-#speed of the arrow/egg/snowball
+# Speed of the arrow/egg/snowball
 speed: 1.5
 ...
 ```

-##Permissions :
+## Permissions :
 - shootingrod.use : allows to use the shooting rod (magic fishing rod)
 - shootingrod.cooldown: gives the player cooldown timings(on config)